Nigel6144/Adaptive-Multi-band-Spectral-Subtraction-Filter-for-Electrolarynx/hardware Implemention.md

 -FRAME_LEN: number of time-domain samples per analysis frame (window length).

--OVERLAP: number of overlapping samples between consecutive frames (controls time/frequency tradeoff).
+-OVERLAP: number of overlapping samples between consecutive frames.

 -HOP_SIZE: frame hop (FRAME_LEN − OVERLAP); the advance between consecutive frames.

 -NFFT: FFT size used for forward/inverse transforms (must be ≥ FRAME_LEN and a power of two).

--SAMPLE_RATE: default sample rate used unless overridden by input WAV header.
+-SAMPLE_RATE: default sample rate used is 44.1kHz unless overridden by input WAV header.

--MAX_FRAMES: maximum number of STFT frames supported (safety / sizing limit).
+-MAX_FRAMES: maximum number of STFT frames supported to avoid overload.

 ### Noise estimation & spectral subtraction

--MIN_WIN: number of frames used by the minimum-statistics noise tracker (controls noise floor responsiveness).
+-MIN_WIN: number of frames used by the minimum-statistics noise tracker to form the initial noise spectrum.

--LAMBDA_D: smoothing factor for the adaptive noise estimate (closer to 1 = slower adaptation).
+-LAMBDA_D: smoothing factor for the adaptive noise estimate (closer to 1 = slower adaptation and vice versa).

 -SPECTRAL_FLOOR: relative spectral floor to prevent negative/very small magnitudes after subtraction.